Paya Lebar Methodist Girls' School (Secondary): Progress as Paya Lebar Methodist Girls' School (1961 till now)

 In 1986, Paya Lebar MGS made its move from Boundary Road to the present campus along Lorong Ah Soo.
 The year also saw the creation of two schools, Paya Lebar Methodist Girls' School (Primary) and Paya Lebar Methodist Girls' School (Secondary).

 In January 2005, PLMGS(Sec) moved out to a holding site when it started its redevelopment project under PRIME 6.

 On 3 January 2007, it moved back to its upgraded premises at Lorong Ah Soo and the school was officially reopened by Minister Teo Chee Hean in October 2007.

 As an autonomous school since 2002, PLMGS(Sec) has attained the School Distinction Award (2007), Best Practice Awards (BPA) for Staff Well-Being (2003, 2007 and 2012), Teaching and Learning (2007 and 2012) and Student All Round Development (2012) and the Outstanding Development Award (Character Development) (2009 and 2012).
 In the 2012 external validation exercise, the school was accorded the School Excellence Award, the pinnacle award in the MOE's Masterplan of Awards.
 The school has also achieved two SPRING Singapore Business Excellence awards, namely, the People Developer Award and the Singapore Quality Class.

-In 2014, PLMGS(Pri) was awarded the School Distinction Award and obtained best practice awards for the areas of Teaching & Learning, Character and Citizenship Education, Student All-Round Development and Staff Well-Being and Development.
+In 2014, PLMGS (Pri) was awarded the School Distinction Award and obtained best practice awards for the areas of Teaching & Learning, Character and Citizenship Education, Student All-Round Development and Staff Well-Being and Development.

 In strengthening the vibrant arts culture which is an identified niche area in PLMGS, PLMGS(Sec) together with PLMGS(Pri), have been the East Zone Centre of Excellence for Creative Arts (COE CA) since 2008.
 This has resulted in collaborative work with schools in the East Zone in developing arts education in schools which would impact the larger population of girls.
 In this aspect, PLMGS (Sec) has continually sought to further strengthen her niche in music and the performing arts and the school was conferred the National Arts Education (Blaze) Award (the pinnacle award) in 2011 for its efforts in this area.
 This award was renewed in 2015.

+In 2016 the school celebrated its 100th anniversary.